antiguru/rahmen/README.md

 See `rahmen.toml` for some examples.

 If the data is not found, nothing is displayed.
 If the same metadata value is encountered more than once (e.g., when City and ProvinceState are identical), it will be displayed only once to save space.
-This happens before the data gets processed further (e.g. capitalized or transformed by regular expressions).
+This happens after the data gets processed further (e.g. capitalized or transformed by regular expressions).

 All the information items will be displayed on one line, with `", "` as separator.
 If this line is too long for the screen, some text will overflow and